 III.
 Doctoral Dissertation

-Students who have passed the comprehensive exam should turn immediately to the doctoral dissertation.
-Thesis proposal forms are available upon request from the Graduate Office and proposals must be approved by the doctoral committee and submitted to the graduate studies committee no later than the end of fall semester of the third year.
+- Students who have passed the comprehensive exam should turn immediately to the doctoral dissertation.
+Thesis proposal forms are available upon request from the Graduate Office and proposals must be approved by the doctoral committee and submitted to the graduate office no later than ninety (90) days after the completion of the comprehensive exams.